 Long gone are the days when it was mandatory that Canadian workers retire at 65.
 Now, people can call it quits at any age as long as they have the resources to make retirement work.
 When to leave the workforce, though, is not an easy question to answer.
+Sure, travel sounds good, but what’s someone supposed to do when their trip comes to an end?

 Deciding when to retire could be the most important career decision of a person’s life.
 It’s also often the most emotional one, says Kate Dack, a Victoria-based clinical counsellor and founder of Retirement Coaching Canada, a firm that helps clients prepare mentally and emotionally for retirement.
 Retirement can be an emotional tug-of-war that alternates between dreamy visions of life after work – sleeping in, travelling the world – and worries about post-working life, she explains.